 Learn more about Colors: THE 5 GOLDEN RULES FOR APP ICON DESIGN ON IOS AND ANDROID

 Doing multilingual App Store Optimization and localizing product pages goes far beyond translating words.
 You need to localize numbers, metrics, images, and colors.
 These tasks cause additional costs, but they are absolutely worth the effort.
-Great localization will increase your app’s visibility, make it more appealing to an international audience, and result in more downloads.
+A great localization will increase your app’s visibility, make it more appealing to an international audience, and result in more downloads.
 So if you want to localize your app’s metadata, do not go for it half-heartedly.

 A prior version of this article was published as a guest post on the AppGrowthSummit blog.